-South Korea is an ally of the United States.
 North Korea is an ally of Iran and, like Iran, is a subject of international sanctions.
 North Korea generally does not comply with international sanctions against Iran, and reportedly cooperates with Iran on a wide range of WMD-related ventures.
-Press reports in April 2013 said that Iran might begin supplying oil directly to North Korea, although financial terms are not known.
-It has not been reported that deliveries had begun.
+Press reports in April 2013 said that Iran might supply oil directly to North Korea, but it has not been reported that any such arrangement was finalized.
 Currently, according to experts, a portion of China's purchases of oil from Iran and other suppliers is re-exported to North Korea.